shirinyamani/gpt2/README.md

 > Hello, I'm a language model, and I believe what I'm talking about is very important, yet in my own family.
 The problem with our online

-> Hello, I'm a language model, and I've been living a hard while for many years at the same site (my first experience in the past).
+> Hello, I'm a languag
+e model, and I've been living a hard while for many years at the same site (my first experience in the past).
 I

 > Hello, I'm a language model, and I think she's got a lot more complicated.
 Of course, I just wanted a system with everything she knows.
 ```